Sham Bed Essentials: Understanding the Basics and Differences

 What Is a Four Poster Bed?

-Answer first: A four poster bed has four vertical posts—one at each corner—that frame the mattress and can support a canopy or drapery.
-The look traces back to historic designs that offered privacy and warmth.
-Today, it’s beloved for the way it instantly anchors a room and creates a restful “room within a room.”
+A four poster bed has four vertical posts—one at each corner—that frame the mattress and can support a canopy or drapery, tracing back to historic designs for privacy and warmth.
+Today, it’s beloved for anchoring a room and creating a restful “room within a room.”
 For a deeper dive into eras and silhouettes, see our overview of styles in Four-Poster Beds: History, Styles & Modern Design (Cozy Bed Quarters).

 A four poster bed with classic carved wood frame creates a cozy focal point in the bedroom.